 In today’s complex and multifaceted world, the fact that even those who grow up in the same society are different from its other members is not due primarily to genetic differences, as is widely believed.
-These differences are due to the fact that people grow up observing different models of behaviour.
+These differences are due to the fact that people grow up observing and admiring different models of behaviour.
 To give an example, it is impossible that a person who grows up hearing people speak only one language, such as Spanish, Swahili, or Urdu, will later in life speak a different language which one has never heard spoken before.
 Moreover, except for those with a speech or hearing impediment, the person will speak the language using the same words and expressions, and pronouncing them in the same way, as all the other speakers of the language one has grown up observing.
 This linguistic determinism, to which there are no exceptions, is also true of other features of our behaviour, such as our dietary preferences, the way we dress, and all the other aspects of our lives, which many of us mistakenly believe are the result of individual choices and preferences.
 In other words, if all human beings grew up observing exactly the same models, then our behaviour would be much more uniform than it is in today’s chaotic and complex world of multiple, and sometimes contradictory, models, including those that are invented or fantastical, such as those depicted in movies or described in books.